-If you’re planning a trip to Singapore and don’t want to read the usual list of ‘things to do’, like Raffles, Marina Bay Sands and the Night Safari, then this is the must do list for you!
-All of the usual touristy things are great, but you’ve probably heard about it all before, so let’s take a look at 29 other great things to do in Singapore.
-I was able to try all these fantastic things thanks to the knowledge of experienced local guides from MeGuideU.
+If you’re planning a trip to Singapore and don’t want to read the usual list of ‘things to do’, like Raffles, Marina Bay Sands and the Night Safari, then this is the must-do list for you!
+All of the usual touristy things are great, but you’ve probably heard about it all before, so let’s take a look at 28 other great things to do in Singapore.

 - What to pack for a trip to Singapore,

 - How to find your way around Singapore, and

 - Where to stay in Singapore

 1. Visit Bollywood Veggies

 To see a completely different side of Singapore, head out to Bollywood Veggies in the Kranji Countryside.
 Take a guided farm tour or take part in activities like art with nature, plant the paddy, scarecrow challenge or a potting session.
 Afterwards, have a delicious lunch at the Poison Ivy Bistro, great for vegetarians and vegans.
 Visit Bollywood Veggies here.

 2. Take a walk along the East Coast Parkway

 Wait for the sun to go down a little and for the heat to subside, then head out to the East Coast Parkway for a relaxing stroll, bike ride or rollerblade followed by a delicious dinner at the East Coast Lagoon Food Centre.
 Find out about the East Coast Parkway here.

 3. See soldiers in action